John S. Stokes III - Custom Puzzle Craft |

-In September 2010 I went to New Orleans.
-My trip to New Orleans had three goals: first was to visit relatives, second to tour sections of the city I had toured in June 2006 (10 months after Katrina) to get a sense of the state of recovery, and third to search out the remaining Banksy street art works from August of 2008 which were still present.
-Locating the Banksy works which I saw when I visited in 2010 was with much appreciated help from the Times-Picayune art writer Doug MacCash introduced via my sister Stephanie.
+In September 2010 I went to New Orleans, Louisiana with three goals: first to visit relatives, second to tour sections of the city I had toured in June 2006 (10 months after Katrina) to get a sense of the state of recovery, and third to search out the remaining Banksy street art works from August of 2008 which were still present.
+Locating these Banksy works was with much appreciated help from Times-Picayune art writer Doug MacCash introduced via my sister Stephanie.

-I published some of the photographs Stephanie and I took of the Banksy New Orleans works here and have occasionally updated the descriptions and images as they have changed over time.
+I published some of the photographs Stephanie and I took of the Banksy New Orleans works here, and since then have occasionally updated the descriptions and images as they have changed over time.

 In early December 2017, I updated this page to discuss the restored Looters work and the problems encountered during the restoration.

-1. New Orleans Umbrella Girl: status - visible in place - under Plexiglas.
-Has survived repeated insults.
+1. New Orleans Umbrella Girl: status - removed for restoration

 Puzzle #821 - New Orleans Umbrella Girl